Couple and Family Therapy

 Expectations of Faculty

-- The CFT faculty is strongly committed to diversity and social justice.
-We are currently comprised of one core faculty member who coordinates the program and two adjunct faculty (see faculty pages).
-We are committed to hiring 1-2 more core faculty in the near future.
-We actively recruit a diverse student body.
+- The University of Iowa CFT faculty is strongly committed to diversity and social justice.
+We are currently comprised of three core faculty members and two adjunct faculty (see faculty pages).

 Faculty and students are committed toward fostering an environment of integrity and mutual respect for the diversity we all bring to the program.
 In accordance with The University of Iowa, the College of Education, and the Department of Rehabilitation and Counselor Education, the Couple and Family Therapy Program adheres to policies prohibiting discrimination on the basis of age, culture, ethnicity, gender, physical ability, race, religion, and sexual orientation.